pierre-rouleau/tab-based-indent/README.rst

 - **Seamlessly convert space-based indented files to tab-based indentation for viewing and editing.**
-- **Decouple the file indentation-scheme from what buffer uses for viewing and editing**
+- **Decouple the file indentation-scheme from what buffer uses for viewing and editing.**

 This package provides **tbindent-mode**, a minor mode which provides the ability to transparently convert the content of a file indented with a